bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 ```

 ## Styling elements
-There are basically two types of elements: those who use [Shadow DOM](http://webcomponents.org/polyfills/shadow-dom/) and those who don't.
-Those who don't are easy to style, just use classic CSS selectors:
+There are basically two types of elements: those that use [Shadow DOM](http://webcomponents.org/polyfills/shadow-dom/) and those that don't.
+The elements that don't use Shadow DOM are easy to style.
+They work just like standard HTML and use classic global CSS selectors:

 ``` html
 <style>